Vectovox/MonoKle/README.md

 As this is still a personal project that grows organically, the code is in constant flux and each version may, and likely does, break compatibility.
 Expect changes!

 ## License
-MonoKle is under the Microsoft Public License (MS-PL), see [the license file](LICENSE.txt) for more details.
+MonoKle is under the Microsoft Public License (MS-PL) license, see [the license file](LICENSE.txt) for more details.
 Third-party libraries used by MonoKle are under their own licenses.